eegsynth/eegsynth/doc/doepfer.md

 This is controlled by MIDI pitch bend.
 The range can be set to approximately -2.5 to +2.5V (default) or to approximately 0 to +5V using an internal jumper.

 Pitch bend MIDI values go from -8192 to 8191.
-Since all other MIDI messages go from 0 to 127, the [outputmidi module](../module/outputmidi) shifts and scales the Redis values with an extra amount to map trhem onto the full output range.
+Since all other MIDI messages go from 0 to 127, the [outputmidi module](../module/outputmidi) shifts and scales the Redis values with an extra amount to map them onto the full output range.

 ### CV3

-This is controlled by MIDI velocity.
+This is controlled by MIDI volume.
 The range is approximately 0 to +5V.
 According to [this documentation](http://www.indiana.edu/~emusic/etext/MIDI/chapter3_MIDI6.shtml) it corresponds to MIDI control 7.

 ### CV4